clementwroyer/strictsaddlencg/README.md

 - Definition of strict saddle: [A paper by Rong Ge et al on matrix problems](https://proceedings.mlr.press/v70/ge17a.html)
 - See also [Wright and Ma, Chapter 7](https://book-wright-ma.github.io/Book-WM-20210422.pdf)

-*Step 1.1: Analyze a method combining NCG with negative curvature in the spirit of (Wright and Ma, section 9.3) for generic nonconvex functions assuming access to Lipschitz constants.*
+*Step 1.1: Analyze a method combining NCG with negative curvature in the spirit of (Wright and Ma, section 9.3) for generic nonconvex functions assuming access to Lipschitz constants.
+[STATUS: DONE]*

-*Step 1.2: Adapt the analysis to the strict saddle setting.*
+*Step 1.2: Adapt the analysis to the strict saddle setting.
+[STATUS: DONE]*

-*Step 1.3: Replace the use of Lipschitz constants by line searches.* (see Wright and Ma or [Royer and Wright](https://arxiv.org/abs/1706.03131) for illustration).*
+*Step 1.3: Replace the use of Lipschitz constants by line searches. (see Wright and Ma or [Royer and Wright](https://arxiv.org/abs/1706.03131) for illustration).
+[STATUS: DONE?]*

 ## Question 2: Can we show that NCG avoids strict saddle points almost surely?